What the Parish Council does

 The Parish Council is the first tier of local government.
 As such, It is an elected body with discretionary powers and rights laid down by Parliament.
 It serves to represent the views of Basildon residents to West Berkshire Council and to provide a range of local services.
 Some of these services include:

 - Provision of Village Amenities

-The Council is comprised of nine Councillors and a Clerk.
+The Council is comprised of seven Councillors and a Clerk.
 The Councillors all act in a voluntary capacity and decide on issues by majority consensus.
 The clerk acts as an advisor to the council and carries out various statutory administration tasks.
 The clerk is the only member who receives a salary and therefore has to remain independent from any decisions reached by the Council.